Care home funding: Will the Proposed Changes Affect You?

 Indeed, if it is apparent that the individual has a health need, then the NHS can be invited to join in the assessment and, as a consequence, that individual may be eligible for NHS funding.
 If this is the case, then the local authority means-test is irrelevant, since the NHS is free at the point of delivery and cannot charge for care given to someone who has primary health needs.

-Care fees funding and access to assessments remain complex areas.
-For further information or advice please contact us on 0117 904 6000.
+Fees for care home funding and access to assessments remain complex areas.
+For further information or advice please contact our Private Client Services team or call us on 0117 904 6000.

 Posted on Feb 20th, 2013 by Lyons Davidson